Understand the complaints rules

 We monitor the industry and investigate telcos that break the rules.

 If this is the case, we may take enforcement action against you.
-This could result in a formal warning, direction to comply, an infringement notice, or court proceedings.
+This could result in a formal warning, remedial direction, enforceable undertaking, infringement notice, or court proceedings.

 We publish our enforcement outcomes on our website.